MichielStock/STMOZOO/docs/src/man/beesalgorithm.md

 - **Food sources**, which can be considered as potential solutions of the optimization problem.

 - **Employed foragers**.
-They exploit a food source, return to the colony to share their information with a certain probility, perform a waggle dance and recruit other bees, and then continue to forage at the food source.
+They exploit a food source, return to the colony to share their information with a certain probability, perform a waggle dance and recruit other bees, and then continue to forage at the food source.

 - **Unemployed foragers**.
 This category consists of two types of bees.
-On the one hand, the **onlooker bees** watch the waggel dances to become a recruit and start searching for a food source.
+On the one hand, the **onlooker bees** watch the waggle dances to become a recruit and start searching for a food source.
 On the other hand, the **scout bees** start searching for interesting flower patches around the nest spontaneously.

 The fitness of a solution or food source is inversely related with the value of the objective function in this solution.
 Thus, a higher fitness corresponds to a lower objective value.
 In the optimization process, we want to **maximize fitness** and **minimize the objective function** to find the minimizer of a continous function.